jlevy/kash/src/kash/docs/markdown/topics/b0_philosophy_of_kash.md

 - A text-based interface many find confusing or ugly

-- No easy, “native” support for modern tools, apps, and APIs (especially LLMs—and using `curl` to call OpenAI APIs doesn't count!)
+- No easy, “native” support for modern tools, apps, and APIs (especially LLMs—and using `curl` to call OpenAI APIs doesn’t count!)

-Even worse, command lines haven't gotten much better.
+Even worse, command lines haven’t gotten much better.
 Few companies make money shipping new command-line tooling.
 (In the last few years this has slowly starting to change with tools like nushell, fish, and Warp.)